jotyGill/openpyn-nordvpn/README.md

 * Options to finetune server selection based on "Server Load" or "Ping Latency".
 * Excludes the servers that don't support OpenVPN (TCP or UDP depending upon which one you are trying to use)
 * Finds and displays nord vpn servers (with extra info) in a given country.
+* Country codes mapping for all countries that host servers by Nord (use 'us','uk' instead of full names).

 ## Instructions
 1. Clone this repo to a desired location: